Cuba: Hurricane Oscar makes landfall amid power outage – DW – 10/21/2024

 Forecasters said five to 10 inches (13-25 cm) of rain are expcted across eastern Cuba through Tuesday, with some areas going up to 15 inches.

-Hurricane Oscar hit the southeastern Bahams earlier on Sunday, according to the the United States' National Hurricane Center (NHC).
+Hurricane Oscar hit Great Inagua island southeastern Bahams earlier on Sunday, according to the the United States' National Hurricane Center (NHC).

+The NHC said the storm's center arrived in the Cuban province of Guantanamo, near the city of Baracoa, on Sunday evening.
+Its maximum sustained winds were near 80 mph (130 kph).

 This is a developing news story and will be updated.